CiscoLearning/ciscolive-ltrcrt-1100/00-lab-guide/connect.md

 </td></tr>
 <tr><td>4.</td><td>

-Fill in the connection details to your Pod's Developer VM: `auto@pod<xx>-xelab.cisco.com` where `<xx>` should be replaced with the number of your pod.
-For example Pod 50 would be `auto@pod50-xelab.cisco.com`.
+Fill in the connection details to your Pod's Developer VM: `auto@pod<xx>-xelab.cisco.com:443` where `<xx>` should be replaced with the number of your pod.
+For example Pod 50 would be `auto@pod50-xelab.cisco.com:443`.

 > **Note**: If you are prompted to select the platform of the remote host, click `Linux`.

+> **Note**: SSH is accessible on port 443.
+Ensure you include the port number in the connection string.

 </td><td>